fablabbcn/smartcitizen-data/README.md

-SmartCitizen Sensor Data Framework
+SmartCitizen Data
 =======

 [![DOI](https://zenodo.org/badge/97752018.svg)](https://zenodo.org/badge/latestdoi/97752018)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fablabbcn/smartcitizen-data-framework/master?filepath=%2Fexamples%2Fnotebooks)

-Welcome to the **SmartCitizen Sensor Data Framework**.
-This is a framework built with the purpose of *analysis*, *calibration* and *post-processing* of sensors data, related to any field, but particularly focused on air-quality data coming from low-cost sensors.
-It aims to unify several sources of data and to provide tools for analysing data, creating reports and more.
+Welcome to the **SmartCitizen Data**.
+This is a framework built with many purposes, some of them being:

+ - *Analysis*, *calibration* and *post-processing* of sensor data for development or performance assessment
+ - *Unify* several sources of data and to *provide tools* for analysis in a standard way
+ - *Tidy up* sensor data and allow for **traceability** of results and conclusions, and **reproducibility**
+ - *Create visualisations* and reports in html format or print them as pdf

 ![](assets/images/saf_schema.png)

 ## Features

+![](assets/images/covid-noise.png)

 A full documentation of the framework is detailed in [the Smart Citizen Docs](https://docs.smartcitizen.me/Data%20Analysis/).
-Some features include:
+Some examples in this repository include:

-- Interacting with several sensors APIs (see [here](scdata/data/api.py))
+- Interacting with several sensors APIs
 - Clean data, export and calculate metrics
 - Model sensor data and calibrate sensors
-- Generate data visualisations:
+- Generate data visualisations

-![](assets/images/covid-noise.png)

 - Generate analysis reports and upload them to [Zenodo](http://zenodo.org)

 ![](assets/images/Workflow.png)